jacobxperez/rams/README.md

 ### Run Scripts

-On your computer terminal run these scripts to compile RAMs
+On your terminal run these scripts to compile

 * `npm run serve` to serve current build on your default browser
 * `npm run build` to make current build